The story behind Red Harbour

 Red Harbour was established in 2008, by Claire Hunter as a full-service event management company operating independently or in partnership with existing teams.

-Since 2013, Red Harbour has worked exclusively on projects which bring together Practitioners from across the children and young people sector to educate, inform and help to shape the debate around the future direction of policies which affect the lives of young people in Scotland.
+Red Harbour also works on projects bringing together Practitioners from across the children and young people sector to educate, inform and help to shape the debate around the future direction of policies which affect the lives of young people in Scotland.

 Tackling complex issues in education, social care, justice and the impact of technology on the young, Red Harbour strives to create forums and networks where practitioners, educators, parents, policy influencers and other stakeholders can freely share their experiences, success stories and challenges.